RafaelsRamos/rafaelsramos.github.io/_posts/2023-06-21-IO-connect-amsterdam.md

-## Letterboxing
+### Letterboxing

-It was mentioned in the [Now in Android](#-now-in-android-letterboxing) section, that from Android 14+ it will no longer be possible to force Apps to be used in Portrait or Landscape only more for Large screen devices (Foldables + Tablets) without being letterboxed.
+It was mentioned in the Latterboxing section, that from Android 14+ it will no longer be possible to force Apps to be used in Portrait or Landscape only more for Large screen devices (Foldables + Tablets) without being letterboxed.

 ![App being letterboxed](https://developer.android.com/static/images/guide/topics/large-screens/app-compatibility/enhanced_letterboxing.png)